 (University Archives, C:0/3/2, Box 6, Mizzou, Vol.88)

 Quin Snyder came to Missouri in 1999 after being an associate head coach at Duke University.
-He played for the Duke Blue Devils for three years, and saw three Final Fours (1986, 1988, 1989).
+He started for the Duke Blue Devils for three years, and saw three Final Fours (1986, 1988, 1989).
 Synder's first year as the Tiger's head coach saw a trip to the NCAA Tournament.
 Snyder coached the Tigers for seven seasons, leading the Tigers to six post-season appearances, four NCAA tournaments and one Elite 8 appearance.
 Snyder resigned in the middle of the 2006 season, leaving Melvin Watkins as interim head coach for the remainder of the season.
 Snyder left Mizzou with a record of 116-80.

 Copyright © Curators of the University of Missouri 1997 - 2002 An equal opportunity/access/affirmative action/pro-disabled and veteran employer.